imraghavagr/Download-Youtube-Music/README.md

 # Download-Youtube-Music
-## A simple python script to download all the youtube videos in mp3/mp4 format.
+## A simple python script to download all the youtube videos given inside a txt file, in mp3/mp4 format.
 <br>

 - Run the following command for install pytube library